Frequently asked questions, answered with a pretty picture: “I am freaking out, am I pregnant?”

 I have no idea if you are pregnant

 The most frequently asked question I get is “am I pregnant?”
 I can’t tell you if you are pregnant or not as I don’t have access to (and don’t want to have access to) your urine.
 I also don’t have any mind reading or Jedi skills at all.
 Sorry about that.

 However I can tell you the risks.
 The risk of pregnancy from a penis ejaculating deep inside a vagina is 3.1% per time.
+You can read more about how fertility works here.
 Depending on when the sex happened the risk ranges from 0% to 9%.
 The risk of pregnancy from pre-cum being deep inside the vagina is between 0 and 1%.
 The risk of pregnancy from any other kind of sex (like humping or masturbating each other) where there was no ejaculation and no pre-cum inside the vagina is like 0%.
 The questions I get about this are usually from people who are in the latter camp.